unilaiva/unilaiva-songbook/README.md

 Note that margins ought to be set to zero in the printing software and the printer drivers setup, if such options are available.
 On Linux and MacOS, the `lp` program is recommended for printing without extra margins.
-Simply state e.g. `lp -o PageSize=A4 printout_wisdom_A5_on_A4_doublesided_folded.pdf` without the `fit-to-page` option that many GUI programs pass to it.
+Simply state e.g. `lp -o PageSize=A4 printout_mielikinetiikka_A5_on_A4_doublesided_folded.pdf` without the `fit-to-page` option that many GUI programs pass to it.

 There are also special printing options, like printing multiple A5 sized pages on an A4 sized paper.
-They are defined in files named `printout_wisdom*.context` and are to be inputted to ConTeXt program, which needs to be installed on the system.
+They are defined in files named `printout_mielikinetiikka*.context` and are to be inputted to ConTeXt program, which needs to be installed on the system.
-They operate on a previously compiled `wisdom-songbook.pdf` file.
+They operate on a previously compiled `mielikinetiikka-songbook.pdf` file.
 See comments in the beginning of each such a file.

 #### Printing double sided on a single sided printer ####